LysandreJik/DatBotSniffer/README.md

 # DatBotSniffer
-Sniffer for dofus packets using :
+Sniffer for packets using :

   - Java Swing
-  - d2json (decompile DofusInvoker.swf)
+  - d2json